Otterbein University requires a minimum of 120 semester hours to graduate with a bachelor's degree.

-Around 66% of students who started college at Otterbein University complete all the credits required within six years.
+NOTE: Around 69% of students who start college at Otterbein University graduate within six years.

 Otterbein University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |IB Credits Accepted||√|

 |New Student Orientation||√|

 Reminder: Otterbein University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Otterbein University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.